I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicewdmgetattacheddevice.md

 The pointer that the <b>WdfDeviceWdmGetAttachedDevice</b> method returns is valid until the framework device object is deleted.
 If the driver provides an <a href="..\wdfobject\nc-wdfobject-evt_wdf_object_context_cleanup.md">EvtCleanupCallback</a> function for the framework device object, the pointer is valid until the callback function returns.

-The following code example creates a tracing message that contains pointers to the WDM device objects that represent a device's PDO, FDO, and next-lower device.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |